 “This is the fundamental difference between the congressman and myself.
-Now 33 million Americans have their jobs, the majority of whom have now lost their health insurance.
+Now 33 million Americans have lost their jobs, the majority of whom have now lost their health insurance.
 If this isn’t a window of opportunity to have a healthcare system that fundamentally believes healthcare is a human right, then there is no other time to do this,” Morse says.
 “And the fact is that Congressman Neal, as chair of the Ways and Means Committee, is instead pushing subsidies for the private healthcare industry, pushing to subsidize and give folks COBRA insurance, which is expensive and inaccessible, and just another gift to the private healthcare industry.”

 We could run through the policy differences all day — in most countries, Neal and Morse wouldn’t even be members of the same party.
 But fundamentally, it’s a matter of who a representative spends time actually representing.
 Morse has literally devoted his entire adult life to helping people in his hometown, and now he wants to assist the entire region and the United States as a whole.

 “The question really is what kind of member of Congress, with what life experience and values do you want representing you to craft a just recovery?”
 Morse says.
 “We need to emerge from this pandemic with a much stronger and more equitable government than we had before.”